delete-app/landing/apps/landing/src/content/docs/learn/building-real/what-makes-relationships-last.md

 ---
-title: "5.1 What Makes Relationships Last"
+title: "What Makes Relationships Last"
 description: "The 5:1 ratio, repair attempts, and turning toward — research-backed insights on building relationships that actually endure."
 sidebar:
   order: 1